Choosing a Care Home guide provides useful tips

 - Broach the subject about finding a care home with your loved one.
 Keep them involved in the decision-making process.

-Once you’ve sifted through the literature, you will start to get an idea of which homes you may like to visit.
+Once you’ve sifted through the literature, you will start to get an idea of which care homes you may like to visit.
 Don’t discard homes purely on the material itself.
 The only way to get a real feel of a care home is by paying a visit.

 - Shortlist the best homes and make appointments to see the managers.